OpenSUTD/ISTD/documents/hop_session/minutes_23_oct_2019.md

 ## Staffing Updates

+**Incoming Profs**

-One vision prof coming in end of the year, speech next year, security/software some time after that.
-Prof Peng Song to take the Graphics course.
+* Prof Peng Song, to take the Graphics course.
+* 1x prof that specialises in computer vision (end of the year)
+* 1x prof that specialises in speech recognition (next year)
+* Other profs that specialise in security and software (eventually)